 Throughout the show, we’ve seen the gang drench themselves in zombie blood time and time again, whenever they fancy walking through a swarm of zombies without being detected.
 This is usually a last resort, as zombie blood is not be the most ideal thing to be covered in, but many fans contest that they should really use this tactic more often — or always.

 In Season 1, when the gang is trapped inside a department store after being surrounded by a horde of walkers, Rick and Glenn cover themselves in zombie guts so that they can leave the safety of the shop and grab a nearby van without being exposed to the flesh eating parasites.
-They seem to be well on their way to getting away with it, when it suddenly starts to rain.
-The rainfall apparently washes off the smell of the guts, and the walkers, via their olfactory senses, start to notice that there is a pair of humans in their midst.
+They seem to be well on their way to getting away with it when it suddenly starts to rain.
+The rainfall apparently washes off the smell of guts and the walkers begin to detect there is a pair of humans in their midst via their (sometimes) keen olfactory senses.

 Needless to stay, they both escape, but not without a fight.
 The dubious bit here: how would the rain completely wash away the smell in the first place, especially if you consider how difficult it is to remove blood from clothing… or are we totally missing something here?